-At the point where the corresponding CHAN_ABORT register bit is set high, a channel may have bus transfers currently in flight between the read and write master, and these transfers cannot be revoked.
-Once set, a bit in CHAN_ABORT stays high until these transfers complete, and the channel reaches a safe state, which generally takes only a few cycles.
-The correct procedure is to write a bitmap into CHAN_ABORT of the channels you wish to terminate, and then poll the register until it reads all-zeroes.
+At the time an abort is triggered, a channel may have bus transfers currently in flight between the read and write master, and these transfers cannot be revoked.
+The CTRL.BUSY flag stays high until these transfers complete, and the channel reaches a safe state, which generally takes only a few cycles.
+The channel must not be restarted until its CTRL.BUSY flag deasserts.
+Starting a new sequence of transfers whilst transfers from an old sequence are still in flight can lead to unpredictable behaviour.